AbduTello/476-Term-Project/README.md

 open in Visual studio and hit play, or if on mac:

 [in same directory as program.cs]: dotnet build && dotnet run

+^^^ THESE directions also apply to the backend repo, since it is also dotnet